U.S. consumer confidence rises in December

 November was originally reported as 88.7.

-"Consumer confidence rebounded modestly in December, propelled by a considerably more favourable assessment of current economic and labour market conditions," Lynn Franco, director of economic indicators at The Conference Board, said in a statement. "...
+"Consumer confidence rebounded modestly in December, propelled by a considerably more favorable assessment of current economic and labor market conditions," Lynn Franco, director of economic indicators at The Conference Board, said in a statement. "...
 They are more confident at year-end than they were at the beginning of the year."

 The expectations index in December was 88.5 versus November's revised 89.3, and the present situation index rose to 98.6 from a revised 93.7 in November.
 The present situation index is now at its highest level since February 2008.